LAB MEMBERS

 I have a scientific background in metabolomics, lipidomics and proteomics studies.
 I have been working my whole academic life to better understand metabolism alteration, focusing on creating prognostic and biomarker tools for metabolic diseases.
 I obtained my Bachelor of Science in Biotechnology from the Federal University of Alfenas in Brazil with one complimentary year at Buffalo State College in Buffalo, New York-USA (2016).
 I obtained my MSc (2018) and Ph.D.
 (2023) in Medical Pathophysiology from the State University of Campinas.
 Currently, I hold a position as a postdoctoral associate at the University of Calgary under the supervision of Dr. Dufour, working with proteolytic post-translational modifications and metabolomics data analysis.

 I obtained my B.Sc. in Biotechnology from the Federal University of Alfenas, Brazil, complemented by one year as an exchange student at the University of California – San Diego, USA.
 Then I completed an M.Sc. in Basic and Applied Immunology from the University of Sao Paulo, Brazil.
-Currently, I am a Ph.D. student under the supervision of Dr. Dufour and I will be profiling the protein content from synovial fluid and serum samples of rheumatoid arthritis (RA) and juvenile idiopathic arthritis patients (JIA).
-Bioinformatics will be applied to help us in the identification of biomarkers that can better classify disease progression and predict drug responsiveness.
-A precision medicine approach to RA and JIA patients is our main goal.
+Recently, I completed my Ph.D. under the supervision of Dr. Dufour profiling the protein content from synovial fluid and serum samples of rheumatoid arthritis (RA) and juvenile idiopathic arthritis patients (JIA).
+Bioinformatics was applied to help us in the identification of biomarkers that can better classify disease progression and predict drug responsiveness.
+A precision medicine approach to RA and JIA patients was our main goal.

 I obtained my M.Sc. in Medical Immunology from the Birjand University of Medical Sciences, Birjand, Iran.
 After graduation in 2019, I joined as a junior research assistant at Immunology Research Center, Tabriz University of Medical Sciences, Tabriz, Iran.
 I had this chance to work there for about two years to learn, improve my academic resume, and mentor the master students, which gave me a deep insight for my future career while working on basic immunology, systems biology, and cancer.
 Then, I was encouraged to move to I.R.C.C.S.
 Cancer Institute "John Paul II" of Bari, Italy as a research assistant to characterize the immune landscape in peripheral blood of Pancreatic Cancer patients using single-cell RNA sequencing and flow cytometry.
 Currently, I am a Ph.D. student in Biochemistry and Molecular Biology under the supervision of Dr. Dufour, and I will apply multi-algorithm machine learning approaches, systems biology, and wet-lab techniques to determine biomarkers and novel aspects of macrophages in Cancer and Autoimmune Diseases.